Beringia: Previous connections

 Biogeographical evidence demonstrates previous connections between North America and Asia.
 Similar dinosaur fossils occur both in Asia and in North America.
-The dinosaur Saurolophus was found in both Mongolia and western North America.
-Relatives of Troodon, Triceratops, and even Tyrannosaurus rex all came from Asia.
+Saurolophus was found in both Mongolia and western North America.
+Relatives of Troodon, Triceratops, and Tyrannosaurus rex all came from Asia.

 The earliest Canis lupus specimen was a fossil tooth discovered at Old Crow, Yukon, Canada.
 The specimen was found in sediment dated 1 million YBP, however the geological attribution of this sediment is questioned.
 Slightly younger specimens were discovered at Cripple Creek Sump, Fairbanks, Alaska, in strata dated 810,000 YBP.
-Both discoveries point to an origin of these wolves in eastern Beringia during the Middle Pleistocene.
+Both discoveries point to the origin of these wolves in eastern Beringia during the Middle Pleistocene.

 Fossil evidence also indicates an exchange of primates and plants between North America and Asia around 55.8 million years ago.
 20 million years ago, evidence in North America shows the last natural interchange of mammalian species.
 Some, like the ancient saber-toothed cats, have a recurring geographical range: Europe, Africa, Asia, and North America.
+The pattern of bidirectional flow of biota has been asymmetric, with more plants, animals, and fungi generally migrating from Asia to North America than vice versa throughout the Cenozoic.